SandyRodger/RB120_OOP/07_assessment_prep/07_interview_concept_questions_and_answers/05_getter_setter_methods.md

 - it is better to refer to and manipulate ivars within the class via getter and setter methods because it makes the code more flexible and easier to maintain.
 BECAUSE
 	- changes need only be made to the getter/setter method
-	- it allows uninitiated variables to be caught, because an uninitiates ivar will return nil, but an uninitiated local var will raise an exception.
+	- it allows uninitiated variables to be caught, because an uninitiated ivar will return nil, but an uninitiated local var will raise an exception.
-- We can call getter methods without an explicit caller, but setter methods should be prepended with `self.` because local variable initialization uses the syntax var_name = assigned value, so in irder to disambiguate for Ruby that we are actually calling the setter method we specify the calling object as `self` and ruby knows that it is a method we are calling, not a new variable.
+- We can call getter methods without an explicit caller, but setter methods should be prepended with `self.` because local variable initialization uses the syntax `var_name = assigned_value`, so in order to disambiguate for Ruby that we are actually calling the setter method we specify the calling object as `self` and ruby knows that it is a method we are calling, not a new variable.
 - Setter methods always return the value passed in.